cjlin1/simpleNN/Python/README.md

 # SimpleNN_Tensorflow

-A Tensorflow implementation of SimpleNN with GPU supported.
+A Tensorflow implementation of SimpleNN with GPU support.

 # Requirements
 Python dependecies: